MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserCallForwardingSettings.md

 ```

 ### -Delegates
-Specifies list of delegates that calls will be forwarded to.
+Specifies the list of delegates that calls will be forwarded to.
 This parameter can only be used with EnableForwarding and EnableSimulRing parameters.

 ```yaml
 Type: System.Management.Automation.PSListModifier`1[System.String]